 Associate Lecturer in Law, New College of the Humanities.
 LLB teaching and module leadership: Public Law and English Legal System.
-(2014 – date)
+(2014 – present)

 Associate Lecturer in Law, University of Surrey, Guildford.
 Module Convenor: Media Law (LLB Level 6) Other teaching LLB Level 4: Public and Criminal law; English Legal System.
-(2010 to date)
+(2010 – 2018)

 Associate Lecturer in Law, University of Portsmouth.
 Teaching: Intellectual Property Law (LLB Level 6); Public Law, Criminal Law (LLB Level 4).
 Dissertation Supervisor (LLB Level 6).
 (2009 – 2014)

 Senior Lecturer in Law & Criminology, West London University.
 Programme Leader in Media Law on the BA Journalism; Programme Leader on BA Criminology (‘Prisons’).
 (1989 – 2009)

 Ursula has taught the ULIP – LLB syllabus for four years and have been in charge of the Public Law and Legal System modules.
 She was involved in the development of the new NCH law degree and co-wrote the course for Public Law and English Legal Systems.

 She has been Law lecturer, teacher, module convenor and examiner at West London University, Portsmouth University and Surrey University and was external advisor to the re-validation of the LLB at Edgehill University, Lancashire.